rei/rei-cedar-docs/docs/patterns/notifications/README.md

 -  Checked: Data entered by the user is checked for input errors and the user is provided an opportunity to correct them.
 -  Confirmed: A mechanism is available for reviewing, confirming, and correcting information before finalizing the submission.

-#### Error Detection

-**aria-invalid**
-indicate that the value entered into an input field does not conform to the format expected by the application.
-This may include formats such as email addresses or telephone numbers. aria-invalid can also be used to indicate that a required field has not been filled in.
-The attribute should be programmatically set as a result of a validation process.

--  Add aria-invalid="true" to the input

--  Identify the input (referencing the label):

-  -  In a simple JavaScript alert

-  -  with information associated with the input via aria-describedby (widely supported) or aria-errormessage (not yet widely supported)

-  - with error text added to the input's label (other techniques are more semantically correct, but this is a reliable method)

-  - with text on the web page (it may be appropriate to move the keyboard focus to the error message)

-  - with an aria-live or role="alert" announcement

-  - with information about the error in the page `<title>` if the submission causes a page reload or a new page load.

 #### Success Detection